arthurnunesc/linux-scripts/README.md

 - This is a fork of another repo, [fedora-scripts](https://github.com/arthurnunesc/fedora-scripts), extended to make it work on Ubuntu as well.

-- Some configuration may not work on flavours of Fedora or Ubuntu that don't use Gnome.
+- Some configuration may not work or have unexpected behaviour on flavours of Fedora or Ubuntu that don't use Gnome.